-We use whole green mung beans to make this delicious curry which goes great with rice or Indian dishes like chapathi, poori etc. (the cooking time for yellow split mung beans instant pot may vary, as I make something using the yellow mung beans, which is the skin removed version of green mung beans, I will add it to the blog).
+We use whole green mung beans to make this delicious curry which goes great with rice or Indian dishes like chapathi, poori etc.

 You can easily prepare this green mung bean curry using a 6 quart instant pot as I did.

 As I mentioned above, as you learn the cooking time and water ratio for cooking green mung beans using instant pot, you can also learn to make green mung bean soup, stew etc using instant pot.

 Once you have finished the cooking, you can serve this as it is or if you prefer more gravy, you can add more water and stir well which will easily blend with the cooked green mung beans in the instant pot.

 Also as I mentioned above, you can turn this dish to a soup or stew consistency by adding more liquids like coconut milk or vegetable broth as you desire.

 If you do not have instant pot also, you can make delicious green mung bean curry using a pressure cooker following this green mung bean curry pressure cooker recipe.